Skip to main content

 Percentage of patients who finished their visit to emergency within Ontario's target time

-Patient's visit to emergency finished within 4 hours before being sent home or to another facility
+4 hours (90th percentile) – 90% of patients spent 4 hours or less in emergency before being sent home or to another facility

 Length of stay in the emergency department for high-urgency patients not admitted to hospital